Gustavo Díaz Ordaz: Domestic policy

 As president, Díaz Ordaz was known for his authoritarian manner of rule over his cabinet and the country in general.
 His strictness was evident in his handling of a number of protests during his term, in which railroad workers, teachers, and doctors were fired for taking industrial action.
 A first demonstration of this new authoritarianism was given when he used force to end a strike by medics.
 Medics of the Institute for Social Security and Services for State Workers, especially residents and interns, had organized a strike to demand better working conditions and an increased salary.

 His authoritarian style of governing produced resistance such as the emergence of a guerrilla movement in the state of Guerrero.
 Economically, the era of Díaz Ordaz was a time of growth.
 He established the Mexican Institute of Petroleum in 1965, an important step, for oil has been one of Mexico's most productive industries.

-Student movement
+Economy

+The government of Díaz Ordaz promoted the economic development of Mexico, continuing the model of the “stabilizing development”.
+National GDP maintained growth between 6 and 8%, and inflation remained at low levels at 2.7%, which would contrast with that of his successor, Luis Echeverría Álvarez, averaging 15%.
+Despite said economic growth, income inequality between the country's social classes and urban and rural environments, as well as levels of unemployment, were not contained.

+During the presidency of Díaz Ordaz, petrochemicals and electrical service were expanded.
+The Mexican Petroleum Institute was created, along with eight refinery plants, dams, and communications towers in various parts of the country, eight airports, and a major highway network.

+Construction of Mexico City Metro Line 1 was also completed.
+Díaz Ordaz inaugurated the line on 4 September 1969 with Alfonso Corona del Rosal, the Head of the Department of the Federal District.
+That morning, Díaz Ordaz became the first passenger of the Mexico City Metro.

+Role in the 1968 Movement in Mexico

+Díaz Ordaz at the 1968 Olympic Games in Mexico.